MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-overview.md

 ---
-title: Introducing the Azure SDK for Java
+title: Use the Azure SDK for Java
-description: Overview of the features and capabilities of the Azure libraries for Java that helps developers be more productive when provisioning, using, and managing Azure resources.
+description: Overview of the features and capabilities of the Azure libraries for Java that helps you be more productive when provisioning, using, and managing Azure resources.
 author: jonathangiles
 ms.date: 11/23/2020
 ms.topic: conceptual